DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/switch-frames.md

 The **Switch Context to Main Window** action switches the test's browsing context from an iframe back to the main window.

-> Be careful when you reorder the **Switch Frames** actions or move test actions between browsing contexts.
-TestCafe Studio shows warnings in these cases.
-After dragging, make sure the actions relate to appropriate contexts.
-Otherwise, they may be executed incorrectly.
+> TestCafe Studio displays warnings when you reorder **Switch Frames** actions or move test actions between browsing contexts.
+After dragging, make sure the actions relate to their appropriate contexts.
+Otherwise, they can be executed incorrectly.

 ![Action icon](../../../../images/working-with-testcafe-studio/reordering-switch-frames-actions.png)